hasura/graphql-engine/docs/graphql/core/api-reference/schema-metadata-api/table-view.rst

       }
    }

-An ``identifier`` can be used to track an table with the identifier.
+An ``identifier`` can be used to track a table with the identifier.
 This can be useful when a table name is not GraphQL compliant, like ``"Users Address"`` An ``identifier`` like ``users_address`` will complement the ``"Users Address"`` table, so that it can be added to the GraphQL schema.